 Notation to be used with materials where permission has been granted:

 'Reprinted [or Excerpted] with permission from [Title].
-Copyright [Year] by the National Academic Advising Association (NACADA) www.nacada.ksu.edu.'
+Copyright [Year] by NACADA: The Global Community for Academic Advising (NACADA) www.nacada.ksu.edu.'